Surdano/Solidity_Joint_Savings_Account/README.md

 # Solidity_Joint_Savings_Account
 ![ScreenShot of ethereum](https://blog.waostudio.com/content/images/2019/11/smart-contract-1-1.png)

-This is a Solidity Smart Cortract that allows two users with seperate addresses the ability to deposit and withdraw into a joint saving's account.
+This is a Solidity Smart Contract that allows two users with separate addresses the ability to deposit and withdraw into a joint saving's account.

 ---
 ## Technologies: